Work

 Design Decisions

-Improvement 01
+IMPROVEMENT 01

 Inspired by an SME’s anecdote of a patient without fingers, the Oculus Kiosk prioritizes larger touch targets for accessibility.
 Digitizing intake removes the struggle of holding a pencil for physically or cognitively impaired patients.
 With oversized buttons exceeding WCAG 2.1’s 44x44 px standard, even those with limited dexterity can navigate the interface with ease.

-Improvement 02
+IMPROVEMENT 02

 Intuitive Iconography